ICT-Temp-Org/.github/profile/README.md

 ## Hi there 👋
-This is our organisation for getting work done!
-This is the public facing readme
-If you require assistance please contact xyz
+This is the public facing README that everyone will see If you require assistance please contact xyz
 <!--